soklet/soklet/README.md

 ## Resources

-For Soklet to be useful, one or more classes annotated with `@Resource` (hereafter _Resources_) are required, which use annotation metadata to declare how HTTP inputs (methods, URL paths, query parameters, cookies, etc.) map to Java methods.
+For Soklet to be useful, one or more classes annotated with `@Resource` (hereafter _Resources_) are required, which use annotation metadata to declare how HTTP inputs - methods, URL paths, query parameters, cookies, and so forth - map to Java methods (hereafter _Resource Methods_).

 Soklet detects Resources using a compile-time annotation processor and constructs a lookup table to avoid expensive classpath scans during startup.

-When an HTTP request arrives, Soklet determines the appropriate Resource method to invoke based on HTTP method and URL path pattern matching.
+When an HTTP request arrives, Soklet determines the appropriate Resource Method to invoke based on HTTP method and URL path pattern matching.
 Parameters are provided using the heuristics described below.

-Resource methods may return results of any type - your [Response Marshaler](#response-marshaler) runs downstream and is responsible for converting the returned objects to bytes over the wire.
+Resource Methods may return results of any type - your [Response Marshaler](#response-marshaler) runs downstream and is responsible for converting the returned objects to bytes over the wire.

 ```java
 @Resource